univec-ai/postvec/web/docs/guides/bridge.md

 ::: warning Provenance cannot be inferred from the bytes Matching `vector(1536)` only rules out models with another dimension.
 It does not prove that ada-002 produced the vectors.
-A wrong model assertion yields plausible but invalid ranks.
+An incorrect model assertion yields plausible but invalid ranks.
 :::